dhis2/developer-portal/docs/tutorials/setup-env.md

 **NOTE**: If you're running into some Cross-Origin Resource Sharing [(CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy issues when trying to connect to your application, please check the guide on [how to debug common development errors](../guides/debug-instance).

 **Congratulations!
 You are now ready to start developing a DHIS2 application!** 👏🏽

+## What's next?

+In the next tutorial you will learn how to use the DHIS2 UI library and add its components to your application!